-- Taylor Burrell Barnett urban design and planning; - Griffen Management Australia community consultation and public relations; and - Maunsell Pty Ltd aspects associated with coastal and marine engineering, environmental management, survey and geo-technical works and traffic engineering components.
+- Taylor Burrell Barnett urban design and planning; - Gryphon Management Australia community consultation and public relations; and - Maunsell Pty Ltd aspects associated with coastal and marine engineering, environmental management, survey and geo-technical works and traffic engineering components.

-It is anticipated that \$150,000 will be spent in 2006/07.
+A sum of \$150,000 has been proposed for 2006/07.